RESCUE—To rescue non-releasable, captive-bred, displaced, and unwanted wild canids, especially as a direct result of the exotic pet trade.

 Wild Spirit teaches the public about the humane treatment of wild animals, about the relationships between people and other life through respectful, compassionate co-existence, and about humanity’s important role as having the choice to be a part of the change needed to see ecosystems heal and thrive.

-Because wolves, wolf-dogs, and other wild canids are unable to live in a domestic home—prone to escape, skittish and aloof in personality, wishing for little-to-no interaction with humans—people who purchase or breed these animals often find themselves needing to rehome them.
+Because wolves, wolfdogs, and other wild canids are less successful living in domestic homes, people who purchase or breed these animals often find themselves needing to rehome them.
 Unfortunately, for some, life turns into a locked cage or limited existence on a chain outside; they are often isolated, abused, or neglected.
-Furthermore, for the wolves and wolf-dogs who are unable to find sanctuary, death by euthanasia or shooting is common.
-In fact, wolf-dogs are sentenced to death when discovered as pets in states where it is illegal to own one.
+Furthermore, for the wolves and wolfdogs who are unable to find sanctuary, death by euthanasia or shooting is common.
+In fact, wolfdogs are sentenced to death when discovered as pets in states where it is illegal to own one.

-Our rescues are not adoptable, as they are not companion animals.
-They do not legally qualify for rehabilitation or release into the wild either, as they are too acclimated to people, reliant for resources such as food.
+Our rescues are not adoptable.
+They do not legally qualify for rehabilitation or release into the wild either, as they are too acclimated to people and reliant for resources such as food.
 Care is customized to each animal’s needs, desires, personality, and health.
-We understand that some animals will never want human attention, and we respect that wish, as such socialization is NEVER forced.
+We understand that some animals will never want human attention, and we respect that wish by ensuring socialization is NEVER forced.

-Finally, Wild Spirit Wolf Sanctuary does not breed, sell, or exploit our rescues in any way, which is why all educational programs are now strictly only offered on-site and are hands-off to reduce stress on the animals.
+Finally, Wild Spirit Wolf Sanctuary does not breed, sell, or exploit our rescues.
+All educational programs are offered on-site and are hands-off to reduce stress on the animals.